 Azure CLI Kung Fu

 Do you need help writing Azure CLI commands to manage and work with your Microsoft Azure resources?
-This Azure CLI Kung Fu (or “az kung fu”) project from Dan Patrick and Chris Pietschmann will help you be more productive and agile in the cloud using DevOps practices!
+This Azure CLI Kung Fu (or “az kung fu“) project from Chris Pietschmann will help you be more productive and agile in the cloud using DevOps practices!

 Welcome!